Supereg/secure-video-specification/README.md

         set to true (and all other active characteristics getting updated according to the [camera state](#active-states))
 * If the camera is set to detect motion it will continuously check the video stream for any movement as usual.
 If recording is enabled, the camera will fill the pre buffer with mp4 fragments according to the First-In-Last-Out principle.
+* When the motion service reports activity, all available Home Hubs will open an HomeKit Data Stream Connection to the accessory
 * If the camera detects motion (analogous for doorbell button presses) if will set the `Motion Detected` characteristic of the `Motion Sensor` to true
     * After that, a home hub will initiate a bulk send session over HDS and sends a [`dataSend` `start` request](#41-start)